dfglfa/parents-conference/README.md

 # Parents conference

+_This project started off as a fork of the project [speechday](https://github.com/gymdb/speechday) which was developed at the Gymnasium Dachsberg in Austria.
+Credits and thanks to our Austrian colleagues, who saved us a lot of work.
+The original code base has been extended by several features, while some features have been removed._

-This project can be used to organize a parent-teacher conference at your school.
+The project can be help with the organization of a parent-teacher conference at your school by providing an online booking system.

-Students can access the system to view their appointments, as well as those of their brothers and sisters.
+Students/Parents can access the system to view/change their appointments in a unified booking matrix for all siblings.

-Teachers on the other hand can view the booked slots and manage their attendance time (as long as the booking phase has not yet begun).
+Teachers can view the booked slots and manage their attendance time (as long as the booking phase has not yet begun).
 Optionally they can cancel a meeting with a student and provide a reason.
 The student will then be informed by mail as well as in the app.

 ## Installation